It’s no secret that Rocket League is an oddity in the world of online gaming. I mean… flying car soccer is already enough to turn some heads.

 Just like vaporware is a software presentation that fades into obscurity without any real cancellation, vaporwave is a taste of the future we were promised… One that never quite arrived.

-It’s also pretty cute to romanticize a time that was obsessed with technological advancement and see how painfully outdated it’s become.
+It’s also pretty cute to romanticize a time that obsessed over technological advancement that’s become painfully outdated.
 Gigantic cell phones, anyone?

 Since we all mainline the Octane like it’s a line of white powder popularized the ’80s, we’ll start there.
 The Octane features the most decals in the game, so inspiration flows like a waterfall.